florianjehn/Societal_Collapse/references.md

 Drake, B. L. (2012).
 The influence of climatic change on the Late Bronze Age Collapse and the Greek Dark Ages.
 Journal of Archaeological Science, 39(6), 1862–1870. https://doi.org/10.1016/j.jas.2012.01.029

 D’Souza, A., Hoyt, K., Snyder, C. M., & Stapp, A. (2024).
 Can Operation Warp Speed Serve as a Model for Accelerating Innovations Beyond COVID Vaccines?
 (Working Paper No. 32831).
 National Bureau of Economic Research. https://doi.org/10.3386/w32831

+Easterlin, R. (2012).
+Life satisfaction of rich and poor under socialism and capitalism.
+International Journal of Happiness and Development, 1(1), 112–126.

 Faulseit, R. K. (2016).
 Beyond Collapse: Archaeological Perspectives on Resilience, Revitalization, and Transformation in Complex Societies.
 SIU Press.